Skip to content

 • Location - Desirable neighborhoods with location-specific attractions such as good school districts, suburban areas, recreational activities, and transportation options often command higher property values.

-Privacy and Property Records
+Maintaining and Amending New Jersey Property Records

-Privacy and Property Records
+How to Ensure Data Privacy for Property Records

 Property records are public, so anyone can request and review them.
 If you buy or sell property, your name and address will appear in public property records.
 Other information may also appear, depending on the type of record and the entity in charge of them.